 The sampling numbers provided below are the minimum numbers required.
-If the Quality Auditor or Department Officer conducting the audit considers that additional sampling is required to determine conformance with the audit criteria, they may increase the sampling numbers.
+If the Quality Auditor considers that additional sampling is required to determine conformance with the Audit criteria, they may increase the sampling numbers.

-The selection and review of site, claim and participant samples is the responsibility of the Quality Auditor or Department Officer conducting the audit.
+The selection and review of site, claim and participant samples is the responsibility of the Quality Auditor conducting the Audit.